damianhakert/damianhakert.github.io/source/handbook/marketing/developer-marketing/webcasts/index.md

 - Conduct a sound check and sharing check for anyone who will present.
 - Organizers and Panelists are listed in the "Staff" tab and they can mute and unmute attendees, and see questions sent to the Panelists, etc.

-Ending the webcast
+## After the webcast

 - Process the recording as .mov
-- Upload to YouTube
+- Upload to YouTube and slides to Speakerdeck
+- Blog post to share the recording and slides

 ### <a name="view"></a>Viewing webcasts